EXPLORE THIS STORY

 Show your friends how the world sees the same news differently.

-A former soldier kills six people in a Kyiv cafe.
+A former military officer kills six people in a Kyiv café.
 Police officers are suspended for fleeing the scene.
-Zelensky follows up by warning Russia could decree general mobilisation to attack Ukraine or the Baltic states.
+Zelensky then warns that Russia could announce a general mobilization to attack Ukraine or the Baltic states.

 DOMINANT ANGLE

-Ottawa reports the facts and human toll with empathy
+Ottawa reports facts and human toll with empathy

 Dominant angle identified — does not reflect unanimity of this country’s media